Li-Kane/cmnist-website/README.md

 # About
 This repository is for a Vercel hosted SvelteKit website.
 The premise of the website is to allow users to draw 15 different Chinese numerals, and a pretrained convolutional neural network will make predictions upon which of the 15 Chinese numerals it is.
 This repository has two main directories: model and website, as the convolutional neural network was trained using Tensorflow in a Google Colab notebook, then imported into the SvelteKit website.

 1. Model contains chinese_mnist.ipynb, which is the Google Colab notebook upon which the Neural Network was created and trained upon.
 The data directory contains the 15,000 images from the Kaggle Dataset, and the saved_models directory contains saved checkpoints for the model.
+Here is a link to the [dataset](https://www.kaggle.com/datasets/gpreda/chinese-mnist).

 2. Website contains the SvelteKit directory necessary to host and run the website.
 To use it, simply change your directory to website/ with `cd website`, run `pnpm install` (or similar commands that achieve the same purpose), and then `pnpm run dev`.